Linda Manz: Career

 Her next role was in the short-lived CBS series Dorothy.

 Manz next had a spot in the 1979 television movie Orphan Train as Sarah, one of many orphans relocated from eastern orphanages to farms in the West and Midwest in the late 1800s/early 1900s.

 She received notice as the lead in Dennis Hopper's influential cult film Out of the Blue (1980).
-In Hopper’s drama she played Cebe, a troubled Elvis-obsessed teenager who masks her vulnerability with a punk attitude.
+In Hopper's drama she played Cebe, a troubled Elvis-obsessed teenager who masks her vulnerability with a punk attitude.
 Over a CB radio she broadcasts statements such as "Kill all hippies!" and "Subvert normality!"
 Her voice was subsequently sampled by Primal Scream in their song "Kill All Hippies", which was released in 2000.

 In 1981, she starred opposite Leif Garrett and Ralph Seymour in the television film Longshot, which focused on a group of teenage foosball enthusiasts.
 In 1985, Manz appeared in a small role as a robber in "The Snow Queen", an episode of Faerie Tale Theatre.

 By the mid-1980s, she had disappeared from the industry.
 Manz insisted this was not due to any dramatic walking-out-on-Hollywood story, telling Time Out in 1997: "There was a whole bunch of new young actors out there, and I was kind of getting lost in the shuffle, so I laid back and had three kids.
 Now, I enjoy just staying home and cooking soup."

-The director Harmony Korine, who admired her work, sought out Manz after her 16-year absence from the screen and she took on the role of a fast-talking, tap-dancing mother of one of the main characters in Gummo (1997), Korine's nihilistic portrayal of marginalized life in a small-town.
+The director Harmony Korine, who admired her work, sought out Manz after her 16-year absence from the screen and she took on the role of a fast-talking, tap-dancing mother of one of the main characters in Gummo (1997), Korine's nihilistic portrayal of marginalized life in a small town.
 Manz followed this with the small role of the roommate of Deborah Kara Unger's character Christine in David Fincher's thriller film The Game (1997), the last time she appeared on screen.

 Personal life

 In 1985, Manz married Bobbie L. Guthrie, a camera operator in the film industry.
 Together they had three children: Michael, Christopher and William.
 She lived later in Antelope Valley, California.
-Her son Christopher died before her in 2018.
+Her son Christopher predeceased her in 2018.

 Manz died in Palmdale, California on August 14, 2020, aged 58, of complications from pneumonia and lung cancer.